Muzrabot District

 Muzrabot is a district of Surxondaryo Region in Uzbekistan.
 The capital lies at Xalqobod.
 It has an area of 740 km2 and its population is 144,200 (2021 est.).

-The district consists of 10 urban-type settlements (Xalqobod, Baxt, Baynalmilal, Guliston, Iftixor, Qozoyoqli, Oq oltin, Taskent, Ozod Vatan, Chegarachi) and 9 rural communities (Beshqoʻton, Boldir, Sarhad, Qorakamar, Sharq yulduzi, Muzrabot, Navbahor, Obodon, Shoʻrob).
+The district consists of 10 urban-type settlements (Xalqobod, Baxt, Baynalmilal, Guliston, Iftixor, Qozoyoqli, Oq oltin, Taskent, Ozod Vatan, Chegarachi) and 9 rural communities (Beshqoʻton, Boldir, Sarhad, Qorakamar, Sharq yulduzi, Muzrabot, tumani Navbahor, Obodon, Shoʻrob).